Sparser Block-Sparse Attention via Token Permutation: Permuted Block-Sparse Attention

 \subsection{Segmented Permutation for Causal Attention}

-Motivated by Theorem~\ref{thm:overall_invariance}, we explore whether its permutation properties can be leveraged to restructure the attention matrix.
-This rearrangement promises higher block sparsity and computational savings, particularly during the compute-bound prefill stage of inference.
-The primary objective is to \textbf{co-locate the salient key tokens corresponding to queries from the same computational block, thereby enhancing block-level sparsity.}

-However, a critical challenge remains: maintaining causality post-permutation.
-Specifically, LLMs are trained with causal attention, which restricts queries to attending only to keys in preceding positions, resulting in a lower-triangular attention matrix, $\bm{A}$.
+While Theorem~\ref{thm:overall_invariance} provides the theoretical basis for rearrangement, a critical challenge remains: \textbf{maintaining causality post-permutation}.
+Specifically, LLMs are trained with causal attention, which restricts queries to attending only to keys in preceding positions, resulting in a lower-triangular attention matrix, $\mathbf{A}$.
 During prefilling, blocks above the main diagonal are computationally redundant and can be skipped; consequently, the original block density for causal attention is $\frac{T_c+1}{2T_c}$.
 A naive application of a global permutation to the query and key sequences would dismantle this vital causal structure.
 Such a permutation could scatter dependencies across the entire matrix, potentially transforming the sparse, lower-triangular structure into a fully dense one (i.e., a block density of $1$).

+To address this challenge, we propose a segmented permutation strategy that preserves \textit{inter-segment causality} while applying \textit{intra-segment permutation}, illustrated in Figure~\ref{fig:perm_attn}.